Why PMS Can Strike At Any Age

 2. Food cravings are also likely to increase, particularly for sugar and chocolate – two staple food groups for hormonally challenged women.
 Try to keep your blood sugar levels stable by including some form of protein at every meal and snack, and limiting sugar.

 It is no substitute, but sometimes chocolate cravings are connected to magnesium deficiency.
 Ward them off with a good multivitamin that has magnesium plus snack on almonds and pumpkin seeds as they are naturally high in magnesium.

-Exercise and some herbs can help so try burdock and chasteberry and fennel, peppermint, and ginger all help with digestive upset and nausea.
+Try burdock and chasteberry and fennel, peppermint, and ginger all help with digestive upset and nausea.

 4. Your libido is also affected by PMS symptoms and who feels sexy when bloated and in pain?
 However progesterone is associated with increased sex drive in women so that could be another bonus for ensuring you have good levels throughout the month.

 5. Stress is also a factor as can a more emotional state such as mood swings and anxiety so dealing with those alongside good hormonal and nutritional support could be the last key to finally overcoming your symptoms.

 Certainly the biggest key ingredient when studying PMS usually involves low progesterone levels because although you may still be having periods, you may have stopped ovulating.
 If you stopped ovulating, then you are not producing progesterone so rebalancing with bioidentical progesterone will certainly help, as can a specific PMS related supplement.